Our board

 Like most community organisations, VoCNT has a small governance team consisting of volunteer board members who represent a range of sectors and bring valuable skills, knowledge and experience to the organisation.
 The board takes on the legal responsibility for overseeing the organisation’s operations and ensuring a firm strategy is in place for the future.

-Deputy Chair
+Deputy Chairperson

 Treasurer